NISH1001/raggedit/README.md

 # raggedit
 Aggregate music streaming site links from any sub-reddit (including post content and all the comments).

+For now it aggregates YouTube/Spotify links including single track, playlist and album.

 ## Configuration

 You should have `config.py` with following variables/values: